-Eiffel is an object-oriented programming language [Meyer 1997]; it provides constructs typical of the object-oriented paradigm, including classes, objects, inheritance, associations, composite ("expanded") types, generic (parameterised) types, polymorphism and dynamic binding, and automatic memory management.
-It has a comprehensive set of libraries - including data structures, GUI widgets, and database management system bindings - and the language is integrated with .NET.
+Eiffel is an object-oriented programming language [Meyer 1997]; it provides constructs typical of the object-oriented paradigm, including classes, objects, inheritance, associations, composite (expanded) types, generic (parameterised) types, polymorphism and dynamic binding, and automatic memory management.
+It has a comprehensive set of libraries, including data structures, GUI widgets, and database management system bindings, and the language is integrated with .NET.

-A short example of an Eiffel class is shown in Fig. 4.
+A short example of an Eiffel class is shown in Figure 4.
 The class CITIZEN inherits from PERSON (thus defining a subtyping relationship).
-It provides several attributes, e.g., spouse, children which are of reference type (spouse refers to an object of type CITIZEN, while children refers to an object of type SET[CITIZEN]); these features are publicly accessible (i.e., are exported to ANY client).
-Attributes are by default of reference type; a reference attribute either points at an object on the heap, or is Void.
-The class provides one expanded attribute, blood_type.
-Expanded attributes are also known as composite attributes; they are not references, and memory is allocated for expanded attributes when memory is allocated for the enclosing object.
+It provides several attributes, for example, spouse, children which are of reference type (spouse refers to an object of type CITIZEN, while children refers to an object of type SET[CITIZEN]); these features are publicly accessible (i.e., are exported to ANY client).
+Attributes are of reference type by default a reference attribute either points at an object on the heap, or is void.
+The class provides one expanded attribute, blood\type.
+Expanded attributes are also known as composite